You could have the best security in the world protecting your network.

 The hardest thing to do is to convince your staff to use strong passwords.
 Creating a business-wide culture of ensuring passwords are strong will be the key to securing your network.

-If your company has an internal newsletter, you could place an article with facts and anecdotes about passwords.
-Make it fun and interesting, as you will want people to take note.
+If your company has an internal newsletter, you could place an article with facts and anecdotes about strong passwords.
+Make it fun and interesting.
+You will want people to take note.

 So these are some of the best practices for creating strong passwords to protect your network.
-While a secure password is not the only way to protect your network, it certainly is one crucial step.
-Follow these top tips to make your password as hard to hack as possible.
+While a strong password is not the only way to protect your network, it certainly is one crucial step.